assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft.md

 About this document
 -------------------

-*Date*: 2017-02-08
+*Date*: 2017-02-09

 *Status*: WORK IN PROGRESS.
 Not a complete draft yet.
-Will change.

 *Author*: Frans Lundberg.
 ASSA ABLOY AB, Shared Technologies, Stockholm, frans.lundberg@assaabloy.com, phone: +46707601861.

+*Thanks*:
+To Simon Johansson for valuable comments and discussions.

 Changes
 -------

-Significant changes of this document.
+Significant changes of this document since first non-draft version.

-* None, so far.
+* None.